 Length of visit: 3 hours

-They are the Louvre of Brussels: the Musées Royaux des Beaux-Arts are impressive for their surface area (10 floors, 8 of which are underground), their wide variety of works and, above all, the splendor of the central hall, an art jewel in itself!
+They are the Louvre of Brussels: the Musées Royaux des Beaux-Arts are impressive for their surface area (10 floors, 8 of which are underground), their wide variety of works and, above all, the splendor of the central hall, an art jewel in its own right!

 Please note: you will be asked to remove your jacket and bags when you visit.
 Tip: if you don’t have coins for the locker, there are free checkrooms at -2.
 Umbrellas can be left free of charge at 0.
 The MRBA ticket also gives you access to the Musée Meunier (rue de l’Abbaye), the Musée Wiertz (rue Vautier) and the famous Musée Magritte.